Myram Borders: Career

-During her senior year at UNR, she interned at United Press International in Reno and, upon graduation, went to work for UPI full-time, later transferring to the San Diego bureau, then Los Angeles and, ultimately, to Las Vegas as the bureau manager, from the time it was mob influenced into the large corporate era of the 1990s.
+Also during her senior year at UNR, she interned at United Press International in Reno and, upon graduation, went to work for UPI full-time, later transferring to the San Diego bureau, then Los Angeles and, ultimately, to Las Vegas as the bureau manager, from the time it was mob influenced into the large corporate era of the 1990s.
 Borders was the first female wire service manager in the western United States.
+In 1986, UPI appointed Borders as news manager for Nevada, Idaho and Montana.

 After leaving UPI, she opened the first full-time Las Vegas office for Gannet Newspapers before accepting her appointment as Nevada commissioner of Consumer Affairs.
 After that short stint, Borders headed the Las Vegas News Bureau before retiring in 2002.

 While with UPI, Borders covered the Beatles' arrival in Las Vegas in 1964 when they performed at the Las Vegas Convention Center.
 She also broke the news story of Elvis Presley's 1967 wedding to girlfriend Priscilla Beaulieu at the Aladdin hotel-casino wedding chapel after getting a tip.
 She went to the Aladdin Hotel Casino and waited all night.
 At 8 o'clock in the morning, Borders noticed a Nevada Supreme Court justice walking into the casino and asked if he was there to marry Elvis, and he confirmed it.
 She was first reporter to file the story about the wedding.

 In 1969, she wrote a review of Presley's opening night at the International Hotel in Las Vegas for UPI.
 In the article titled "Elvis Swings Into Action in Vegas," she wrote, "During the performance, Presley went through 15 selections including some of his top records, 'Blue Suede Shoes,' 'Love Me Tender,' 'Jailhouse Rock,' and 'Heartbreak Hotel.'
 He also strummed his guitar and slithered through his recent recording, 'In The Ghetto'."

 In 1981, Borders was the first reporter on the scene of the car bombing on Sahara Blvd. involving mob connected bookmaker and casino operator Frank "Lefty" Rosenthal.
-"As I drove by Tony Roma's and Marie Callender's, I heard this huge boom," Borders told the Las Vegas Sun.
-"A guy was getting out of a car, sort of smoky and his hair was standing on end."
-As she approached, she told the paper, Rosenthal shouted, "They're trying to kill me, they're trying to kill me!"
-Rosenthal survived the assassination attempt, while suffering burns, because of a steel plate factory installed under the driver's seat to correct balancing issues in his 1981 Cadillac Eldorado.

 During her career with UPI, Borders also covered the Watts riots in Los Angeles, the assassination of Robert F. Kennedy, the indictment of Sirhan Sirhan, and the Charles Manson murder trial.

 In 2015, Borders was featured as a "Nevada Maker" as part of its KLVX Documentaries series.

 In 2019, upon receiving the Nevada Press Association award in Carson City, Nevada, she told the audience, "Nevada was and is an ideal place to be a news reporter. ...
 You won’t get bored.”